GodfreyLee/boring-stuff/README.md

 - Temporary files are cleaned up after processing
 - Filenames are sanitized to prevent security issues
 - Environment variables are used for sensitive credentials
+- Image conversion is done securely with proper error handling

 ## Development